 The loss allowances for receivables and contract assets are based on assumptions about risk of default and expected loss rates.
 The contract assets are grouped with receivables for impairment assessment because they have substantially the same risk characteristics as the receivables for the same types of contracts.
-The Group uses judgement in making these assumptions and selecting appropriate inputs to the impairment calculation, based on the past payment trends, existing market conditions and forward-looking information incorporating the impact of COVID-19 pandemic.
+The Group uses judgement in making these assumptions and selecting appropriate inputs to the impairment calculation, based on the past payment trends, existing market conditions and forward-looking information.
 The carrying amounts of receivables as at the reporting date are disclosed in Note 21 to the financial statements.